3.0.12 • Published 5 months ago

 Simple TypeScript Example Usage

-While functional-mode3ls works very well and easy without TypeScript, using typescript empowers modern code completion engines to show the properties/methods on models and model instances.
-Libraries built ontop of functional-models is encouraged to use TypeScript, while applications, may or may not be as useful, given the overhead of typing.
-NOTE: Behind the covers functional-models typing, is extremely strict, and verbose, which can make it somewhat difficult to work with, but it provides the backbone of expressive and clear typing.
+While functional-models works very well and easy without TypeScript, using typescript empowers modern code completion engines to show the properties/methods on models and model instances.
+Libraries built on top of functional-models is encouraged to use TypeScript, while applications, may or may not be as useful, given the overhead of typing.
+NOTE: Behind the covers functional-models typing, is extremely strict, and verbose, which can make it somewhat difficult to work with, but it provides the backbone of expressive and clear typing that "just works" for nearly all situations.

 import {